-After initial research of some of the most popular weight vests on the market, we narrowed it down to the diverse selection that appears in this review.
+After initial research of some of the most popular weight vests on the market, we narrowed down our selection to the top contenders that appear in this review.
 As we waited for the vests to arrive, we devised a comprehensive testing plan to showcase their best and worst attributes.
-We narrowed our analysis down to four metrics: Performance, Comfort, Ease of Use, and Adaptability.
-These four factors helped create an in-depth analysis of the evaluation of each vest.
+We narrowed our analysis down to four metrics: Performance, Adaptability, Comfort, and Ease of Use.
+These four factors helped create an in-depth analysis for the evaluation of each vest.

 Analysis and Test Results

 Weight vests are a versatile tool in any person's fitness regime and goals.
-They are mainly designed to increase resistance for workout routines, strength training exercises, and cardio movements.
+Their sole purpose is to increase resistance to your workout routines, strength training exercises, and cardio movements.
 A vest needs to allow you to execute exercises successfully with a full range of motion for optimal performance.
 You also want to ensure you have a good fit and the right weight to avoid any risk of injury.
-It is also crucial that a good weight vest can perform well during a variety of exercises for the best training routine, home workout, or fitness program.
+A good weight vest must perform well during various exercises to achieve the best training routine, home workout, or fitness program.
 We tested each vest on individual strength training exercises such as pushups, pullups, squats, hikes, runs, walks, and even handstands.
 We then linked these exercises into circuits to assess performance during a full workout.

-A crucial factor in the vests that can hold heavier loads is the padding on the shoulders.
-The RUNFast/Max can be ordered with or without shoulder pads, and we recommend getting them if you plan to push into higher weights.
+Heavier weight vests require a little more padding around the shoulder straps.
+The RUNMax can be ordered with or without shoulder pads, and we recommend getting them if you plan to push into heavier loads.
 We don't think this vest would have scored nearly so well if we'd tested it without the shoulder pads.
-The more minimal vests in our lineup, like the ZELUS, Aduro, and Tone Fitness, are all made with a neoprene material that we found highly breathable and comfortable during light workouts.
+The more minimal vests in our lineup, like the Zelus, Aduro, Henkelion, Goplus, and Tone Fitness, are all made with a neoprene material that we found highly breathable and comfortable during light workouts.

 Ease of Use

-We assessed this metric by looking at overall construction, tightening mechanisms, and, if applicable, weight holding pockets.
-We looked at how easy each vest was to put together out of the box and how well it stayed together once on.
-Then we noted the details of the process of putting on and removing each vest during our workout sessions.
-Finally, we tested how easy it was to change each vest's weight if this function was possible.
+We assess this metric by looking at the overall construction, tightening mechanisms, and, if applicable, weight pockets.
+We consider how easy each vest is to put together out of the box and how well it stays together while in use.
+We also test how easy changing each vest's weight load is.